Farheen-dairkee/220843155_-MSc_Project_Hindi_WiC_Supporting_Material/README.md

 # About

 ## Task Description
 Hindi is spoken by more than 500 million people worldwide.
 However, the development of NLP research in this language has been significantly slower compared to the rapid progress made in other languages.
 As a result, my research project is centered around tackling a specific challenge known as Word Sense Disambiguation (WSD) in Hindi.
 This challenge serves as a way to assess whether there truly is an issue with NLP support for the Hindi Language.
-To approach this challenge, I have used the Word-in-Context (WiC) approach, WiC as defined on the official website (https://pilehvar.github.io/wic/) is a binary classification task.
+To approach this challenge, I have used the Word-in-Context (WiC) [1] approach, WiC as defined on the official website (https://pilehvar.github.io/wic/) is a binary classification task.
 Each instance in WiC has a target word w, either a verb or a noun, for which two contexts are provided.
 Each of these contexts triggers a specific meaning of w.
 The task is to identify if the occurrences of w in the two contexts correspond to the same meaning or not.
 For Hindi, there are not enough helpful resources available for this method.
 So, I created a new dataset to help with WiC in Hindi.

+This researh paper introduces a novel dataset for WiC in Hindi which is used as litmus paper test to understand the progress of NLP support in Hindi.

 In my study, I looked at different contextual embedding models and compared their performance on the WiC task.
-The three types used are: mBERT, IndicBERT, and MuRIL.
+The four types used are: mBERT [2], XLM-RoBERTa [3], IndicBERT [4], and MuRIL [5].
 The first one, mBERT, has been trained on 104 languages including English and Hindi.
 This model was used for the purpose of cross-lingual learning where the model was trained on English and tested on Hindi as well as monolingual learning where training and testing was done on Hindi Language.
 The second one, IndicBERT has been pretrained on Hindi corpora.
 This model’s performance was checked by training and testing on Hindi.
 The last one, MuRIL, was pretrained with 17 different Indian languages.
 This model was also used for the same purpose as IndicBERT.

 ## Notes